agoragames/kairos/README.rst

 Overview
 ========

-Kairos provides time series storage using Redis, Mongo or SQL backends.
+Kairos provides time series storage using Redis, Mongo, SQL or Cassandra SQL backends.
 Kairos is intended to replace RRD and Whisper in situations where the scale and flexibility of other data stores is required.
 It works with `gevent <http://www.gevent.org/>`_ out of the box.
 Kairos is the library on which `torus <https://github.com/agoragames/torus>`_ is built.